Motion sickness: First aid

 - By plane, ask for a seat over the front edge of a wing.
 Once aboard, direct the air vent flow to your face.

 - By automobile, drive or sit in the front passenger's seat.
+Children should be in age-appropriate seats and restraints.

 If you're susceptible to motion sickness: